SeffUwU/DNDMusicBot/README.md

 ### I only started to document these on release 0.2.1..
 So.. dont expect much..

+### 0.3.2

+- Fix discord.js crashing over the non existence of ffmpeg on system that do no have it installed.

 ### 0.3.1

 - Migrated to Chakra UI